ren-jie-wu/cs2620/PS1/README.md

 # PS1 - Chat System

-A simple client-server chat application that allows users to send and receive messages over sockets using JSON for communication.
+A simple client-server chat application that allows users to send and receive messages over sockets using JSON or customized protocol for communication.
 The server manages user authentication, message storage, and real-time message delivery.

 ## 🚀 Features